Russell-Waterhouse/blog/content/post/c_review_rust_ahead.md

 In February I wrote a post about picking a systems programming language.
 You can find it [here](https://www.rwater.house/post/systems_lang/).

-The conclusion of that boils down to the fact that languages like Odin, Zig, and JAI aren't mature enough for me to bet on, and I would have a hard time convincing any CISO to let start projects in C or C++ when Rust exists.
+The conclusion of that boils down to the fact that languages like Odin\*, Zig, and JAI aren't mature enough for me to bet on, and I would have a hard time convincing any CISO to let start projects in C or C++ when Rust exists.
 Not in the type of work I do, which is almost always connected to the internet.

+\* See UPDATE NOTE below.

 I'm not entirely happy about that.
 If I didn't have to work for other people, I'd probably choose Odin or Zig, as they appeal to my sensibilities and style more than Rust.

 However, paying my mortgage is awesome, so I'm going to pick up Rust.

+UPDATE NOTE: I wrote that paragraph before the first stable Odin release (Odin 2027) was announced.
+The part about a CISO being unhappy hooking a manually memory managed language to the internet still stands for Odin, which is why this announcement doesn't change my decision about Rust.
+However I will admit that I find what Odin offers to be very enticing, and if at the end of my Rust experiment I decide that I don't like Rust, Odin would be the next thing on my list to try.

 ## My Plan for the Future